 Sumo Ring (Dohyo) Specifications: In the center of the Spectator Exclusion Area the competition takes place in a circular ring 4 feet in diameter.
 The surface is painted flat black and is bordered with a flat white (Rustoleum), line 2 inches wide.
 The ring is made of 3/4-inch BC grade plywood sanded smooth on one side; the smooth surface will be used for the sumo-bots.
 Two flat brown starting boxes are each 10 inches square with 0.5 inch, centered 5 inches from the middle of the ring.
 Therefore, the starting lines are a total of 10 inches apart from each other.
 During play, the Sumo ring will be raised approximately 3 inches above the floor.
-Robots will start in the boxes and initially move away from each other as suggested by the arrows in the diagram (arrows will not be painted and the start may be either clockwise or counter-clockwise).
+Robots will start in the boxes and initially move as suggested by the arrows in the diagram (arrows will not be painted).